fuzzygroup/blog/_posts/2016-08-17-working-with-the-gem-ecosystem.md

 Gems are one of the more magical parts of the Ruby ecosystem.
 By packaging software components as easily installable parts of Ruby / Rails, gems allow you to quickly extend your application.
 In this blog post, I'm going to teach you how to make your own copy of a gem and then use it locally on your machine.
 This isn't hard but it is the kind of thing that works correctly if you precisely follow the directions.
 Enjoy!

 # Forking a Gem
 The first step in all this is to fork a gem.
-Forking essentially means "clone the git repo of the gem you want to your own github account so you can do with it as you will".
+Forking essentially means "clone the git repo of the gem you want to your own Github account so you can do with it as you will".
 Start by finding a gem on Github and then clicking the fork button.
 This is prompt you for where you want to clone it to.
-Generally you want this to be your personal github account unless you want it to happen on behalf of an organization where you work.
+Generally you want this to be your personal Github account unless you want it to happen on behalf of an organization where you work.

 If you're looking or a sample repo then I'd recommend Betty which is a very cool thing I've just become aware of: [https://github.com/pickhardt/betty](https://github.com/pickhardt/betty)